Email: info@mtrolls.com

 Next, you need to define your service concept and the workout environment you are creating.

-1. How close your business will be intouch of your members?
+1. How closely is your business tied to your members?

-2. Will it bean aura of luxury or a no-frills fitness model?
+2. Is it a luxury atmosphere or a simple fitness model?

-If a site or facility has been selected, please describe its key strengths and benefits, such as size, accessibility, visibility, expansion potential, approximate rents, and area demographics to demonstrate your familiarity with your target market.
-A map showing the exact location is highly recommended.
+If a site or facility has been selected, describe its key strengths and benefits, such as size, accessibility, visibility, expansion potential, approximate rents, and area demographics to demonstrate your familiarity with your target market.
+Providing a map showing the exact location is highly recommended.

-If you are still in the facility search phase, please provide the criteria you will use to evaluate potential facilities.
-Also, please describe in detail what facilities the gym will have, such as a cafe, studios, locker rooms, studios, cafes, and/or amenities, as well as the overall design aesthetic.
+If you are still in the facility search phase, provide the criteria you will use to evaluate potential facilities.
+In addition, describe in detail what facilities the gym will have, such as a cafe, studios, locker rooms, studios, cafes, and/or amenities, as well as the overall design aesthetic.

 Finally, fitness equipment is a major component of the cost, which includes: